edgardmessias/glpi-singlesignon/README.md

 Single sign-on (SSO) is a property of access control of multiple related, yet independent, software systems.
 With this property, a user logs in with a single ID and password to gain access to any of several related systems.

+For the generic provider, the user is added directly to the database, if it does not exist.

 # Installation
  * Uncompress the archive to the `<GLPI_ROOT>/plugins/singlesignon` directory
  * Navigate to the Configuration > Plugins page,